 You descend to 500 feet and now everything comes into focus.
 Grids intersect with roads.
 Cities are rigidly defined by a network of houses, buildings, and other built structures.
-You are now at the altitude where even people are coming into focus.
+You are now at the altitude where even resources are coming into focus.
 It remains a beautiful sight to behold.

 You land.
 Reflecting on the descent, you recognize that all three views were really of the same thing, but each one just had a bit more detail than the one before.
 Different aspects of the terrain came into focus as you came closer to landing.